GregK10/GK_722_project/3_Genome_Alignment_and_Consensus.md

 Next up, we want to align the cm21 genome to the af293 reference genome.
 I will be using bwa for aligning

-First, the reference genome is indexed so it can ran by bwa mem.
+First, the reference genome is indexed so it can ran by ```bwa mem```.
 I have included ```bwa index``` into my bash script for simplicity, however, it should be run separately as multiple index runs are not needed.

 ```{bash}
 $ nano ~/bash_files/bwa.sh